Siemens Siveillance Video Management Servers

 What could happen

-An attacker with read-only credentials to the Siveillance Video Management Server could escalate privileges to full access of the Webhooks API, potentially allowing them to configure automated actions that could trigger malicious commands or data exfiltration tied to video events.
+An authenticated user with read-only access to Siveillance Video Management Server could escalate privileges to gain full control over the Webhooks API, potentially allowing them to modify video surveillance configurations, trigger automated alerting actions, or redirect video feeds.

 Who's at risk